realseich/realseich/README.md

 ### Hi there 👋
-I'm Alex, junior data analyst :bar_chart: with a long experience in teaching and telecommunications :telephone_receiver::signal_strength::link:
+I'm Alex, junior data analyst :bar_chart: with a long experience in teaching :bulb::book::pencil: and telecommunications :telephone_receiver::signal_strength::link:

 ### On the path to data analytics :bar_chart:
-- Started with data analytics in the spring of 2022
+- Started with data analytics in the spring of 2022 :chart_with_upwards_trend:
-- Still following 6-months data analytics training course
+- Still following 6-months data analytics training course :pencil:
-- Helping other students to understand the courseware
+- Helping other students to understand the courseware :bulb:

 ### My core competencies in data analytics
 - Google Sheets, SQL, MS Power BI, Python :hammer::wrench:
 - Marketing and product data analytics :chart_with_upwards_trend:

-### Projects
+### Projects :books:
 [Here](https://github.com/realseich/Portfolio) is the link for my projects

 <!-- Here are some ideas to get you started: